 - Try digital marketing strategies such as Facebook ads and Search Engine Optimization (SEO).

 - Create an email newsletter, informing nearby patrons of where your truck is parked and what your menu includes

 - Invest in traditional initiatives like direct mail marketing.

 Your marketing efforts should be ongoing and will evolve as you learn what works and what doesn’t.

 8. Park Your Truck at High Volume Locations

-9. Monitor Your Food Truck’s Reviews
+9. Monitor Online Reviews

-In present day, reviews can make or break your small business.
+In the present day, reviews can make or break your small business.
 For this reason, it’s in your best interest to monitor your reviews regularly.